Official-Krish/Blink-Wake-up-you-sleepy-servers/README.md

-# 🚀 INITBOT Wake Up You Sleepy Servers
+# 🚀 Blink Wake Up You Sleepy Servers

 Cold Start Solver is a web application that helps mitigate the cold start problem for applications by optimizing caching, pre-warming infrastructure, and providing real-time alerts when the server is down.